Common agonizing bankruptcy questions

 A: No. You are allowed certain exemptions to protect your property in bankruptcy.
 Most people (over 98%) do not exceed these exemptions and do not lose any of their property.
-If you are one of those few people who do exceed their exemptions, We will discuss with you your options concerning the non-exempt assets: (1) letting them be sold, (2) paying the trustee for the value to the estate of such assets, or (3) filing a Chapter 13 bankruptcy, or (4) liquidation of some pre-petition.
+If you are one of those few people who do exceed their exemptions, We will discuss with you your options concerning the non-exempt assets: (1) letting them be sold, (2) paying the trustee for the value to the estate of such assets we negotiate with the trustee, (3) filing a Chapter 13 bankruptcy, or (4) liquidation of some pre-petition.
 But we are ruthless in saving your assets so you are not cheated out of them whenever possible.

 Should I keep Paying My House and Vehicle Payments If I want to Keep Them?